Highlights of Northern Ireland

 Our day continues with a fantastic City tour of Belfast with our local tour guide.
 Learn about 4 centuries of history on this panoramic tour and see famous landmarks including, The Albert Lock, Queens University, The Belfast Peace Walls, the striking political murals and Stormont Parliament & Estate.

-We enjoy some free time during the afternoon before making our way the short distance to Crumlin Road Gaol.
+Crumlin Road Gaol.
 Restored in 2013 in West Belfast, it first opened its prison gates in 1846 and for just over 150 years it served as a fully operational prison.
 Closing its doors in 1996, it has housed criminals, murderers, women and children, suffragettes and in contemporary times, Loyalist and Republican prisoners.
 Its history bears witness to births, death and executions.
-Our dining tonight is a unique experience – we’re having the Governors Dinner in the Gaol.
-Following dinner, our coach takes us back to our hotel near Stormont.
+The remaining part of the afternoon is yours at leisure in Belfast

 After breakfast, we check-out of our hotel and head along the Antrim coast to Bushmills Distillery, Ireland’s oldest working whiskey distillery and discover some of the trade secrets learned through 400 years of distilling on an included guided tour.
 Our next stop is to the nearby Giant’s Causeway, a vast array of world-famous basalt hexagonal columns formed by volcanic activity over 60 million years ago.
 Flanked by the wild Atlantic on one side and a landscape of dramatic cliffs on the other, the Giant’s Causeway has captured the imagination of all who visit.